jthomass23/Apple-equity-research/README.md

 #Files
 - Apple Equity Research Report (AAPL).pdf – Full equity research report
 - Apple Financial Data.xlsx – Financial data and valuation model

+#Disclaimer
+This project is for educational purposes and is not financial advice.